Spinal Injury Claims

 Our support doesn’t end at the point of securing compensation for you.
 We can also assist you with effectively managing the money you receive.
 Our goal is to make sure you get the most from your compensation and that your needs can continue to be met long-term.

-Barcan+Kirby’s personal injury lawyers cannot advise you with regard to investment of your spinal injury compensation, and so it’s important to obtain proper independent financial advice.
+Barcan+Kirby’s personal injury lawyers cannot advise you about the investment of your spinal injury compensation, so it’s important to obtain proper independent financial advice.
 We can, however, put you in touch with an independent financial advisor who can advise you on the various options.
 This can include placing your compensation into a personal injury trust, which allows you to use your compensation to meet your needs, while making sure it does not affect your entitlement to means-tested benefits.